Categories

 “The counsellor will think I’m crazy if I tell them what’s been going through my mind.”

 Your counsellor will not think you are crazy.
-We have been trained to listen without judgement.
+We have been trained to listen without judgment.
 You will be able to talk about whatever you want in confidence and without fear of being overheard.

-“My worries aren’t big enough to seek counselling, the counsellor will think I’m a time waster”
+“My worries aren’t big enough to seek counselling, the counsellor will think I’m a time waster.”

-Although the first session may feel awkward, after all, you are talking to a stranger about your deepest thoughts; as we build the counselling relationship it will feel more relaxed and natural to talk.
-Counselling is not an overnight cure, generally clients report feeling a lot lighter after their first session and are relieved they have made the first step.
+Although the first session may feel awkward, after all, you are talking to a stranger about your deepest thoughts; as we build the counselling relationship, it will feel more relaxed and natural to talk.
+Counselling is not an overnight cure, generally, clients report feeling a lot lighter after their first session and are relieved they have made the first step.